k2052/developer.2052.me/source/partials/about.md

 I knew at the time that I didn't really know JS, but JS seems simple when you have a 190k library that can do everything in a DOM ready event.
-You think, maybe I could everything in a DOM ready event.
-And for awhile I did.
+You think, maybe I could everything in a DOM ready event and for awhile I did.

 Let's load everything in AJAX because we can.
 Now all the urls are broken and no one can change anything because everything is 9k lines wrapped in a DOM ready